-C. Authority of the Staff Review Committee: In addition to reviewing Minor Developments for Site Plan Review projects as authorized in Section 402.10.4, the Staff Review Committee is also authorized to review the establishment of or expanding a new use(s) that requires Staff Review Committee approval as expressly stated in this Ordinance within the thresholds for a minor development.
+- C. Authority of the Staff Review Committee: - 1.
+In addition to reviewing Minor Developments for Site Plan Review projects as authorized in Section 402.10.4, the Staff Review Committee is also authorized to review the establishment of or expanding a new use(s) that requires Staff Review Committee approval as expressly stated in this Ordinance within the thresholds for a minor development. - 2.
+In addition to the powers granted to the Committee under the Zoning Ordinance, it shall have the authority to conduct business and make such recommendations as shall be expressly delegated to it by any other ordinance or Town Council order.

-402.10.6 CLASSIFICATION OF PROJECTS
+402.10.6 Classification of Projects

 The Planner shall classify each project as a major or minor development.
-Minor developments are smaller scale, less complex projects for which a less complex review process is adequate to protect the Town's interests.
+Minor developments are smaller scale, less complex projects for which a less complex review process is adequate to protect the

+Town's interests.
 Major developments are larger, more complex projects for which a more detailed review process and additional information are necessary.